m-abdelwahab/sleeping-better-at-night-talk-notes/README.md

 ```

 >If you change the implementation of a component, for example you changed it from a React component to a Vue component (Same behavior just different code), your tests should still pass.
+Your tests should not be aware of the implementation beneath what your users experience.

 A great example of a library that focuses on testing what the user sees and interacts with is [testing library](https://testing-library.com/).

-Here's an example of a test:
+Here's an example of a much better approach:

 ```js
 import React from 'react';